sureshsudhakaran/checkers-ls2/README.md

 checkers-ls2
 ============

 A checkers program where the objective is to queen a piece.
-It uses prolog's inference mechanism to generate moves on behalf of the computer.
+It uses Prolog's inference mechanism to generate moves on behalf of the computer.
 Refer Report.pdf for more design details.

 ============
 Software Requirements :